velartrill/velartrill.github.io/orig/kestrel.md

 She snickers.
 "What kind of training were they even giving you?
 If you couldn't keep such a basic level of discipline--"

 "Basic level--" I laugh unsteadily.
-"Where I come from, 'discipline' means 'obeying orders and not mouthing off at your superiors too much'.
+"Where I come from, 'discipline' means 'obeying orders and not mouthing off at your superiors too often'.
 I don't think I saw anyone so much as stand to attention for the first year of our fight."

 "If you can't even control your reaction to pleasurable stimulus, how are you ever going to cope with pain?
 One little cry at the wrong moment can give away your position.
 Someone who can't control their reactions is *dangerous* if you don't want a nice little airstrike right on top of your sniper's nest."